haiyanzheng/A2H-PhI_BDT/README.md

 Author responsible for writing the code: Dr Haiyan Zheng.

-E-mail of the author maintaining the code: haiyan.zheng@newcastle.ac.uk
+E-mail of the author maintaining the code: haiyan.zheng@mrc-bsu.cam.ac.uk

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Content of the folder